upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

       valueExpression: "['upbound:spaces:controlplanes', 'upbound:spaces:api']"
 ```

-#### Installing the `AuthenticationConfiguration`
+## Install the `AuthenticationConfiguration`

-Once you have created an `AuthenticationConfiguration` in a file called `config.yaml`, this will be specified as a `ConfigMap` in the host cluster for the Upbound space.
+Once you create an `AuthenticationConfiguration` file, specify this file as a `ConfigMap` in the host cluster for the Upbound Space.

 ```sh
 kubectl create secret generic <name> -n upbound-system --from-file=config.yaml=./path/to/config.yaml
 ```

-Then, to enable OIDC authentication when installing the Space, reference the configuration and disable Upbound IAM:
+To enable OIDC authentication when installing the Space, reference the configuration and pass an empty value to the Upbound IAM parameter:

 ```sh
 up space init --token-file="${SPACES_TOKEN_PATH}" "v${SPACES_VERSION}" \
   ...